Discounts That Scale With You

 An open back close-coupled toilet, as you might be able to guess, has an exposed section that allows for a side entry waste pipe.
 This design allows for the toilet to be fitted up to the wall, because there are no concealed sides to factor in.
 The only downside to this is that it may not fit in with a modern looking bathroom, as the waste connection can be seen from the sides.

 There are just as many open back toilets to choose from.
 For example, the Laufen Pro close-coupled WC provides a sleek design and minimal design, while boasting a cistern that uses less water for flush.
 But if you’re trying to save space, you may want to look at the Burlington Slimline Close-coupled WC.
 It’s made of vitreous china with a white finish, and is designed to match all Burlington styles (Victorian, Edwardian, and Contemporary).
-It’s a slightly more old fashioned style, but could become the centrepiece and talking point of your bathroom, especially one that is on the smaller side.
+It’s a slightly more old fashioned style, but could become the centrepiece and talking point of your bathroom.
+Especially one that is on the smaller side.

-The Roca Debba Open Back Eco Close Coupled Toilet is great for those with a horizontal waste intake, and also comes with a dual flush, making this a more eco friendly toilet.
+The Roca Debba Open Back Eco Close Coupled Toilet is great for those with a horizontal waste intake.
+And also comes with a dual flush, making this a more eco friendly toilet.
 The toilet seat comes in standard, but for an added bit of luxury, you can upgrade this to a soft close seat.
 And so with a compact design, unfussy visual imprint, and no nonsense feel, the Roca Debba is perfect for a contemporary and compact WC.

 When it comes to different flush mechanisms, there are two key options to choose from.
-Most modern toilets take advantage of a dual flush button, where you can choose the strength of a flush, while others choose to remain with the standard side flush mechanism.
-The dual flush button lends itself to a close-coupled toilet, as it builds upon the already environmentally friendly design of the toilet, and looks sleek.
+Most modern toilets take advantage of a dual flush button, where you can choose the strength of a flush.
+While others choose to remain with the standard side flush mechanism.
+The dual flush button lends itself to a close-coupled toilet.
+As it builds upon the already environmentally friendly design of the toilet, and looks sleek.

-If you’d like a back-to-wall toilet with angular, straight lines and a compact design, the Roper Rhodes Zest Close Coupled Toilet is a great choice.
+If you’d like a back-to-wall toilet with angular, straight lines and a compact design, the Roper Rhodes Geo Close Coupled Toilet is a great choice.
 It also comes with a soft close lid, meaning it comes as a complete package.

 Standard seats are usually found in more traditional toilets, especially open back toilets, and seats that are made of wood.
 The Villeroy & Boch Omnia Architectura Close Coupled Toilet comes with a range of different options.
 You can choose from either a soft close or standard seat, whichever your preference.
-Villeroy & Boch Subway 2.0 Rimless Close Coupled Toilet is also a fantastic toilet that gives both options, and uses rimless technology to provide a more hygienic toilet.
+Villeroy & Boch Subway 2.0 Rimless Close Coupled Toilet is also a fantastic toilet that gives both options.
+It uses rimless technology to provide a more hygienic toilet.

 And so now you’re able to tell the difference between an open back pan and a back to the wall pan, and a bottom inlet and a rear side inlet.
 You know exactly what type of seat you want, and you’ll know the different types of flush mechanisms.
 With all that covered, and a clear understanding of the different brands available, you’re more than prepared to go and order your perfect toilet.
 And with a range of examples given in this guide, you’ll be able to browse and begin the search with a clear path.